DavidJKTofan/davidtofan.com/content/articles/setting-up-new-macos/index.md

 ## E-Mail, Calendar, Drive, VPN, Password Manager

-Sign up, configure and use the [Proton](https://proton.me/) suite of products.
+Sign up, configure and use the entire [Proton](https://proton.me/) suite of products.

+Some alternatives are:
-Alternatively, configure and use the FREE [Cloudflare Zero Trust](https://www.cloudflare.com/plans/zero-trust-services/) plan, using the WARP VPN client and Gateway filtering to protect oneself from threats on the Internet.
+* Configure and use the FREE [Cloudflare Zero Trust](https://www.cloudflare.com/plans/zero-trust-services/) plan, using the WARP VPN client and Gateway filtering to protect oneself from threats on the Internet.
+* Configure and use the FREE [NextDNS](https://nextdns.io/) plan, which also has an encrypted DNS option.

 ## More...